 |Indoor rowing||Stand up paddleboarding|

-If you get the music version of the Vivoactive 3, you can also store and play music from your watch when connected to Bluetooth headphones.
+If you get the music version of the Vivoactive 3 (what I have), you can also store and play music from your watch when connected to Bluetooth headphones.
 You can also use Spotify Premium, Amazon Music, and Deezer, as long as you download your playlists beforehand.
 The Vivoactive 3 Music is the watch pictured in this post—the non-music version looks different, as it has metal bezel.